-- ◆ Leaving an abusive relationship does not guarantee the reduction or elimination of violence or risk. - ◆ In fact, leaving may create new risks or increase existing ones (kidnapping, threats against family and friends).
+- ◆ Leaving an abusive relationship does not guarantee the reduction or elimination of violence or risk. - In fact, leaving may create new risks or increase existing ones (kidnapping, threats against family and friends).
 The rates and seriousness of physical abuse increase during periods of separation or divorce.

-- While age, race, ethnicity, sexual orientation or economic circumstances do not protect against domestic violence, poor women experience violence by their partners at higher rates, partly because they have fewer options. - ◆ The combination of poverty and violence creates complicates attempts to achieve self-sufficiency.
+- While domestic violence occurs in all social groups (as defined by age, race, ethnicity, sexual orientation or economic circumstances), poor women experience violence by their partners at higher rates, partly because they have fewer options. - ◆ The combination of poverty and violence creates particular difficulties for women's well-being and ability to achieve self-sufficiency.
 Access to independent economic resources, including welfare, is central to abused women's decision-making and safety planning.